ariel-sr/lm-nslsqr/README.md

 The folder 'experiment' contains code to perform the thesis experiment.
 Inside of each folder there is a README containing an explanation of the experiment and the instruction for execution.

 # Contact
-If you have some question, comment and you want to contact me, please mail me to ariel.sanhuezar@usm.cl
+If you have some question, comment and you want to contact me, please mail me to ariel.osr@gmail.cl